mmabey/mmabey.github.io/cse469s19/hw3_email.rst

 The exclusion of fuzzy matching means that the term ``cash`` will not match the string ``money``, although they are semantically similar.
 Exact matching (no partial matching) means ``the`` will not match the string ``them``.

+For each email with a message body (payload) that matches all the terms given by the user, you should capture and output the sender (using the ``From:`` header field) and the date the email was sent (using the ``Date:`` header field).
 Your program should number the results and display the total number of results found when the search completes.

-It is totally fine for your program to output the date and time in the same format as it is stored in the email headers.
+It is totally fine for your program to output both the sender's email address and the date/time sent in the same formats as they are stored in the email headers.

 Example